palewire/first-python-notebook/docs/src/columns.md

 3. What was the total number of helicopter accidents by year?
 4. Which state had the most helicopter accidents?

-Once you’ve written code answered those, you’re ready to move on to the next chapter.
+Once you’ve written code that generates the answers, you’re ready to move on to the next chapter.